5 Best Practices for Recruiting Physicians with Retention in Mind

 Without knowing these numbers, it is hard to properly set expectations or deploy the right sourcing strategy to get the optimal number of candidates in your pipeline.

 Another tip to raise your sourcing strategy’s success is to use the Rule of 3.
-Use three touches along three different channels to maximize candidate engagement.
+Use 3 touches along 3 different channels to maximize candidate engagement.
 This works!

 Editor’s Note: To review Mitzi’s “Job Postings that Sizzle v Fizzle” template, watch her recruitment webinar here.

-3. Use interviews to set expectations and assess fit.
+3. Use interviews to set expectations & assess fit.